German airports disrupted by security staff strike

 Around 400 workers walked out of Duesseldorf airport in western Germany, according to Verdi.
 That resulted in 183 flights being postponed until Friday, the airport said.

-At the northern airport of Hamburg 103 flights were cancelled, affecting more than 17,000 passengers.
+At the northern airport of Hamburg 103 flights were canceled, affecting more than 17,000 passengers.

 Verdi had called on the private sector security workers to strike from the start of the morning shift until midnight.